-- Being offered an immediate opportunity to discuss the experience with a member of staff with whom they are comfortable to speak; - Being reassured; - Being offered regular support; - Being assisted to have their self-esteem and confidence restored; - Where appropriate, (if the student and victim are in agreement) restorative practice strategies may be used (Appendix 1) to allow the victim to explain the consequences of the bullies' actions to them face to face.
+- •Being offered an immediate opportunity to discuss the experience with a member of staff with whom they are comfortable to speak; - Being reassured; - Being offered regular support; - •Being assisted to have their self-esteem and confidence restored; - •Where appropriate, (if the target of the bullying is in agreement) restorative practice strategies may be used (Appendix 1) to allow the target to explain the consequences of the perpetrators' actions to them face to face.
 This is conducted in a safe and supported environment with trained members of staff.
 Agreements would then hopefully be reached allowing a new relationship to be established.